boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    {{TS-23.501}} defines the Network Functions (UPF, Access and Mobility Function (AMF), etc.) that compose the 5G System (5GS) Architecture together with related interfaces (e.g., N1 and N2).
-This architecture has native Control and User Plane separation, and the Control Plane leverages a service- based architecture.  {{figure-28}} outlines an example 5GS architecture with a subset of possible network functions and network interfaces.
+This architecture has built-in Control and User Plane separation, and the Control Plane leverages a service- based architecture.  {{figure-28}} outlines an example 5GS architecture with a subset of possible network functions and network interfaces.